manuelpepe/ATRFileHandler/README.md

 ## Diferences with TimedRotatingFileHandler

 The main difference is that instead of only using the handler creation time to calculate the next rollover, it also writes and reads it from a cache file.
+With TimeRotatingFileHandler, if you want to rotate logs daily but your process starts and ends in a couple of minutes, when you run it in one hour the logfile will not rotate, because the handler won't remember the last time it was used.
+ATRHandler will rotate it because it saves this data to a file cache.

-This allows you to easily keep weekly logfiles for a periodic process that only takes 5 minutes to run, without making that process into a service or long running process.
+This allows you to easily keep weekly logfiles for a periodic shot-lived process, without making that process into a service or long running process.

 ## Install